 In Richmond, Highways like I-95 (marked below with the light blue dashed line) are significant sources of pollutants.
 The original division of Shockoe and the African Burial Ground caused by urban renewal and highway construction continues to resonate with negative environmental and health impacts.
 Continuous monitoring at the African Burial Ground and other sites on and off I-95 can reveal how environmental impacts vary across Richmond and where action and resources to reduce those impacts are needed.
+Learn more about Shockoe from these interviews with Ana Edwards, Kim Chen, and Phil Wilayto.

 On the ground, sites along the highway are exposed to fluctuating levels of air pollution due to the ebbs and flows of traffic.